silas/brpm/README.md

 ### Usage

-    # Build spec files in the current working directory for the arch and dist
-    # of the build machine
+Build spec files in the current working directory for the arch and dist of the build machine:

     brpm

-    # Build file.spec for Fedora 13 i386 and x86_64
+Build `file.spec` for Fedora 13 i386 and x86\_64:

-    brpm --dist=fedora-13 --arch=i386,x86_64 ./bla.spec
+    brpm --dist=fedora-13 --arch=i386,x86_64 ./python-gevent.spec

-    # Where build.json looks something like
+Where `build.json` looks something like:
-    cat ./build.json

     [
       {"spec": "python-asyncmongo/python-asyncmongo.spec"},
       {"spec": "python-gevent/python-gevent.spec"},
       {"spec": "python-redis/python-redis.spec"}
     ]

-    # Build all RPMs
+Build all RPMs:

     brpm ./build.json

-    # Build all RPMs starting from python-gevent
+Build all RPMs starting from `python-gevent`:

     brpm ./build.json --start=python-gevent

-    # Build only python-redis
+Build only `python-redis`:

     brpm ./build.json --only=python-redis

 ### Requirements